Strategic Energy Management (SEM) Summary

 Project Description

-In order to identify cost savings opportunities, the Office of Energy Strategy performs a monthly analysis to calculate the “would be” utility costs of each of the four tariff structures for all of SAWS’ nearly 600 CPS Energy utility accounts.
+To identify cost savings opportunities, the Office of Energy Strategy performs a monthly analysis to calculate the “would be” utility costs of each of the four tariff structures for all of SAWS’ nearly 600 CPS Energy utility accounts.
 This analysis highlights specific accounts where SAWS would be saving money by being in a different tariff than the one currently utilized.
 Once accounts are identified, OES meets with applicable SAWS staff to understand the account’s operational consumption, peak demand, seasonality, outliers, and maintenance/construction schedules.
 These meetings help provide the needed assurance that the existing operations will remain consistent and warrant a tariff change.
-This is a critical step because it helps avoid a scenario where SAWS requests a rate change based on previous months of utility data and ends up losing revenues as a result of significant operational changes down the line.
-Ultimately this step verifies the proposed tariff change is appropriate.
+This is a critical step because it helps avoid a scenario where SAWS requests a rate change based on a previous month’s utility data and ends up losing revenues due to significant operational changes down the line.
+Ultimately this step verifies the proposed tariff change is appropriate and cost effective.

 Notes

-Cost savings opportunities are identified by taking several months of previous energy consumption data for each account and calculating what the bill would look like in each of the four tariff categories, resulting in four potential bills per account, per month.
+Cost savings opportunities are identified by taking several months of previous energy consumption data for each account and calculating what the bill would look like in each of the four tariff categories.
 If the calculated bill with the lowest total is from a different tariff than is currently utilized, then a cost savings opportunity is present.

 Making a rate change request only makes sense when a pattern has been established, so only accounts with cost savings over several months are considered.
 Cost savings are quantified by subtracting the new tariff costs (i.e. the new request) from the costs under the previous tariff.

 Per CPS Energy’s request, SAWS provides several months of cost savings to verify why a tariff change request is being presented.
 The timeframes provided to CPS range from 10 to 16 months of identified cost savings.
-The figures in the Annual Cost Savings column of the summary table are real dollars saved by SAWS in 2023.
+The figures in the 2024 cost savings column of the summary table are real dollars saved by SAWS in 2024.

 Background